n64decomp/mk64/docs/mainpage.md

-\mainpage mk64 API

-Complete resources for learning about mk64 decomp
+# Complete resources for learning about mk64 decomp

 \htmlonly